 A lot of research has resulted in a plausible theory of why some vintage Rado watches have an E appended to the name or 5-digit reference number (pre-1973).
 The E is thought to signify that the watch, whose earliest examples were powered by an AS movement, is a newer one powered by ETA (e.g., Diastar 1 and 1/E).
 Read more about this in the Rado Forum at equationoftime.com.

-My next feature article about Rado watches has been scheduled for publication in the Watch & Clock Bulletin of the NAWCC.
-Once it has been issued in print, I’ll also be adding some updates soon and posting it on WatchCarefully.com and including some additional images.
+Now that it has been issued in print, I’ll also be adding some updates soon and posting it on WatchCarefully.com with additional images and information.
 For a teaser, check out #rado56h on Instagram.
-Here are a couple images to give you a flavor...
+Here are a handful of images to give you a flavor...